 Benefice News - and Vicar's Blog

-This page was originally named News, but has been renamed Benefice News so as to include news not only about St Mary, Guarlford but also events at the other churches in our Benefice, namely St Mary Madresfield, St Peter Powick and St James, Callow End.
-It now also includes messages from Rev Gary.
+This page was originally named News, but has been renamed Benefice News so as occasionally to include news not only about St Mary, Guarlford but also events at the other churches in our Benefice, namely St Mary Madresfield, St Peter Powick and St James, Callow End.

-Please email the webmaster to have your photos and reports added to this page - schools regularly hold events in the churches in the Benefice but, for safeguarding reasons, photos are not included here.
+Please email the webmaster if you would like your photos and reports added to this page - schools regularly hold events in the churches in the Benefice but, for safeguarding reasons, photos are not included here.

-For a fuller account of activities in the Benefice see Rev Gary's Benefice tweet at: @oldhillsparish2
+For a fuller account of activities in the Benefice see Rev Gary's Benefice Twitter at: @oldhillsparish2